atroughton0/DES222_Journal/index.md

 ## 1.1 Task and Journal Statements ##
 <ins> Predetermined Goal:</ins> Create a context aware web application to enhance user experience through responsiveness and innovation

 The task prescribed is to design and develop a responsive project.
-The following journal will display how ideas and concepts evolve from the the predetermined goal and through evalutation of existing projects contribute to the creation of the final design.
+The following journal will display how ideas and concepts evolve from the predetermined goal and through evaluation of existing projects contribute to the creation of the final design.

 ***
 ## 1.2 Determining Design Purpose ##